 1: Living In A Small Home Takes a Lot of Experimenting

 If there is anything I’ve learned is that there are a lot of specialty stores and brands devoted to living simply that people will push you towards.
-There are lots of organizing hacks for small spaces.
+There are lots of organizing solutions for small spaces.
 Some of these products and ideas are great and some just won’t fit you and your life.
 Sometimes it’s a trial and error process.

 For example, something as simple as a dish drainer could take you around in circles on your tiny home experiment, and if you don’t give yourself permission to move on and find a product that might work better for you and your space you will end up with something that either cramps your space or cramps your style.